-A bi-partisan group of US Senators have introduced legislation, The Compassionate Access, Research Expansion, and Respect States (CARERS) Act, to strengthen statewide medical marijuana protections and impose various changes to federal law.
+A group of US Senators introduced The Compassionate Access, Research Expansion, and Respect States (CARERS) Act, to strengthen state medical cannabis protections and impose various changes to federal law.
 Passage of the measure permits qualified patients, doctors, and businesses to engage in state-sanctioned behavior involving the production, sale, or use of medical cannabis without fear of federal prosecution.
-The proposal reschedules marijuana at the federal level and removes the compound cannabidiol (CBD) from the Controlled Substances Act.
+The proposal reschedules cannabis at the federal level and removes the compound cannabidiol (CBD) from the Controlled Substances Act.

 A bipartisan coalition of nine House lawmakers has introduced legislation, House Resolution 667: The Veterans Equal Access Act, to permit Department of Veterans Affairs health care providers “to provide recommendations and opinions to veterans regarding participation in state marijuana programs.”
 Passage of this act would allow VA doctors to recommend cannabis therapy to veterans in states that allow for its therapeutic use.